Introduction:

 plastics for painting can be several hundred individual pieces.
 I don't have time to do

 quality inspections of each one.
-If I do find a defect, I will have the
+If I do find a defect, I will address it, but you are the

 Prices:

-If you don't see your phone listed, just look for something similar in size
+the cost.
+If you don't see your phone listed, just look for something similar in size and

-and go by that.
-For certain phones, multiple parts constitute "1 phone", the
+go by that.
+For certain phones, multiple parts constitute "1 phone", the table

-table below will explain what you get.
-If you don't see your phone listed,
+below will explain what you get.
+If you don't see your phone listed, then assume it's

-then assume it's piece by piece.
+piece by piece.
 If you're not sure, ask.
+If you have one item in for painting, the minimum

 PLEASE NOTE: There is a minimum charge of $10.
 If you only send one